PatrykSitko/node-system-path-db-es6/README.md

      <br>
      This function is made available to render easier access to the database structure from within the anonimous function.

-3. target.
+3. (optional) target function.

-   Is used to target specific keys inside of the structure.
+   Is used to target specific pathways inside of the structure.
+   This function will recieve the current path as parameter to use to determine if the specific function has to be added to the current pathway.
+By default, all structure paths are targeted.
    <br>
    Example:
    <br>